grackle-project/grackle/doc/source/Integration.rst

 Calling the Available Functions
 -------------------------------

-There are five functions available, one to solve the chemistry and cooling and four others to calculate the cooling time, temperature, pressure, and the ratio of the specific heats (gamma).
+There are six functions available, one to solve the chemistry and cooling and five others to calculate the cooling time, temperature, pressure, ratio of the specific heats (gamma), and dust temperature.
 The arguments required are the :c:data:`code_units` structure and the :c:data:`grackle_field_data` struct.
 For the chemistry solving routine, a timestep must also be given.
 For the four field calculator routines, the array to be filled with the field values must be created and passed as an argument as well.

 The examples below make use of Grackle's :ref:`primary_functions`, where the parameters and rate data are stored in instances of the